 Handmade in London, and further refined at Orro Bikes HQ in the heart of Sussex, Fox Wilson develops innovative sports clothing tailored for modern urban cyclists.
 The garments have a quintessential British quality and design, powered by technology and sustainable materials, but are also unique in their effortless combination of style and comfort, on or off the saddle.

-The website would be built in Drupal Commerce as part of a multisite with Orro Bikes, with bespoke HTML functions and high quality resolution images front and centre.
+The website would be built in Drupal Commerce as part of a multisite with Orro Bikes, with bespoke HTML functions and high-quality resolution images front and centre.
 We utilised a lossless compression technique which reduced file-load times but kept images at a superior quality.
 This integration, via TinyPNG, was extremely helpful for ensuring Fox Wilson’s website would not suffer or slow due to hi-res image loading.

-A consistent digital branding, tone of voice, and design aesthetic between Orro and Fox Wilson was also important.
+A consistent digital branding, tone of voice, and design aesthetic between Orro and Fox Wilson were also important.
 The respective products complement each other, but we wanted to go beyond this and lay the foundations uniting the brand that encompassed both.
 The focus on quality, ultimate function, and British pride would be the hallmark of the organisation, and we moved forward creating every piece of content and digital design asset with this in mind.

 As per our initial digital design brief, the final website was a visually rich, easily manageable eCommerce shop built via Drupal.
 We used content-centric design to put the brand at the forefront of each webpage; we believed the British heritage and modern-technical aspirations of the company would inspire followers across social and traditional channels, and ultimately conversions.

 We were eager to strike a balance between visual content and UX design in the final product.
-The finished project utilised the fluidity of a traditional app-based layout, but also took advantage of unique web-based applications and tools.
+The finished project utilised the fluidity of a traditional app-based layout but also took advantage of unique web-based applications and tools.
 This resulted in a deceptively deep eCommerce website; easy to manage but very rewarding to consumers who visit, ultimately bringing them back.

 What we did